jasonbconley/Ohio-Senate-Funding/README.md

 # Documentation of the project, end-to-end
 - Need to scrape data from FEC and possibly opensecrets.
   - Need to establish *where* the money is coming from
-  - Assign zipcode / county to contribution, *out-of-state* for others
+  - Assign coordinates to contribution, *out-of-state* for others
     - Might be easy to extend and break down the *out-of-state* category

 - Once GEOJson file is created, pipe into Svelte frontend and javascript backend?